 – limitations on the access to telecommunication/ICT facilities and services on which national telecommunication/ICT development depends and which are established on the basis of ITU-R and ITU-T recommendations constitute an obstacle to the harmonious development and compatibility of telecommunications/ICTs worldwide;

-d) Resolution 9 (Rev. Hyderabad, 2010) of WTDC, on the participation of countries, particularly developing countries, in spectrum management, which recognizes the importance of facilitating access to radiocommunication-related documentation in order to facilitate the task of radio-frequency spectrum managers;
+d) Resolution 9 (Rev. Dubai, 2014) of WTDC, on the participation of countries, particularly developing countries, in spectrum management, which recognizes the importance of facilitating access to radiocommunication-related documentation in order to facilitate the task of radio-frequency spectrum managers;

-e) Resolution 47 (Rev. Hyderabad, 2010) of WTDC, on enhancement of knowledge and effective application of ITU recommendations in developing countries, which resolved to invite Member States and Sector Members to engage in activities to enhance knowledge and effective application of ITU-T and ITU-R recommendations in developing countries;
+e) Resolution 47 (Rev. Dubai, 2014) of WTDC, on enhancement of knowledge and effective application of ITU recommendations in developing countries, which resolved to invite Member States and Sector Members to engage in activities to enhance knowledge and effective application of ITU-T and ITU-R recommendations in developing countries;

-f) that free access to the basic texts of the Union helps to fulfil the core purposes of the Union, as defined in Article 1 of the Constitution,
+f) Decisions 542 (2006) of the ITU Council, which approved free online access to ITU-T recommendations to the general public on a trial basis, later confirmed permanent by Decision 12 (Guadalajara, 2010);

+g) Decisions 571 (2012) and 574 (2013) of the ITU Council, which approved free online access to the International Telecommunication Regulations, the Rules of Procedure; and ITU publications concerning the use of telecommunications/ICTs for ensuring disaster preparedness, early warning, rescue, mitigation, relief and response, ITU Council Resolutions and Decisions, ITU-R handbooks on radio-frequency spectrum management and the final reports of World Telecommunication Development Conferences on a permanent basis to the general public, and to the Radio Regulations on a trial basis until the 2014 Plenipotentiary Conference,

 recognizing

-a) the difficulty faced by many countries, particularly developing countries, in participating in the activities of ITU-R study groups;
+a) the difficulty faced by many countries, particularly developing countries, in participating in the activities of ITU-R, ITU-T and ITU-D study groups;

 b) the various actions taken by the Council since 2000 to allow some level of free online access to ITU recommendations and to the basic texts of the Union;